pjcoleman73/UVaLibRoomCount/README.md

 We began by experimenting with using lasers and photo resistors to create two "laser trip wires" working in tandum to determine whether a specific object had entered or exited a given threshold.
 We moved on to experimenting with OpenCV in Python using a webcam to input the visual data.
 We have followed multiple tutorials and have encoutered numerous problems with each.

+The most recent files are in the 'video' folder.
+These files play around with different options in attempt to solve the following issues we had (they are unresolved):
+- false counting at the beginning of the script running
+- two people walking abreast are seen as one object rather than two
+- false positive counts, and untracked counts.

 # Tutorials

 - Install openCV on Raspberry Pi Zero W